2017-fall-os/shell-Annadiley/shell/README.md

 ## Extra Notes and Credits
 -The usage of wait() and WIFSIGNALED in the function isExecutable was based on how it was used on : https://hackintoshrao.com/tag/wifexited-and-wifsignaled-macros/
+-The usage of the stat(dirName,&sb)==0........ line was based on the information found on : https://stackoverflow.com/questions/12510874/how-can-i-check-if-a-directory-exists